-Travelers are often concerned about the amount of medical evacuation coverage they should look for in a travel insurance policy.
-Some policies will offer up to $2 million or even an unlimited amount of coverage.
+Travelers are often concerned about the amount of Medical Evacuation coverage they should look for in a travel insurance policy.
+Some policies will offer up to $2 million in coverage.
 However, these policies can be expensive and may not be necessary for most travelers.

 Here is some information that can help make selecting the right Medical Evacuation coverage a little bit easier.

 What Does Medical Evacuation Cover?